 RAN3 would like to further ask whether it is feasible to specify the above Packet Loss Rate metrics with a per-DRB per-UE granularity in the UL and DL at PDCP layer, which may also be aggregated to reflect a per-UE Packet Loss Rate metric.

-Answer from SA5:

-SA5 confirms that it is feasible to specify the packet delay and packet loss measurements with a per-DRB per-UE granularity.
-SA5 has modified SA5 specifications in TS 28.558 to specify the measurements.
+SA5’s answer: SA5 confirms that it is feasible to specify the packet loss measurements with a per-DRB per-UE granularity.
+SA5 has specified the corresponding packet loss and drop rate measurements in TS 28.558.

 Actions